 A reader earns only $11,000 a year, but she's being garnished $300 a month.

 Question: I just received a letter stating my student loan that has been in default is to be offset.
 I am working.
-I am also in arrears for child support, which is garnished.
-I barely make $11,000 a year and I have $300 garnished each month for my arrears.
+I’m also already facing wage garnishment for child support arrears.
+I barely make $11,000 a year and they garnish $300 each month for my arrears.

-My question is: Can the government garnish my wages at the same time as my arrears are being garnished?
-Or do they wait until my arrears are paid off?
-If they do that, I won’t have anything left to live on!
+My question is: Can the government garnish my wages at the same time garnishment for my arrears ?
+Or will they wait until I pay my arrears off?
+If they don’t do that, I won’t have anything left to live on!

 — Angie in Texas

 You are living through a tremendously stressful situation, Angie.
 I wish I could wave a wand and make that pressure vanish.
 What I can offer you is good information and a plan forward.

 1. Look into an offset

 An offset is typically a tax refund intercept, unless you’re also getting federal benefits like Social Security.
 The tax refund intercept is easy to deal with — just don’t get a tax refund.
 You should adjust your withholding, if any, to get more money in your pocket each month and not in a refund check.
 Thus, you can avoid the IRS intercept and you’ll have more money to cover your expenses each month.

 Now that’s a short-term solution.
 For more of a long-term solution on the federal loans, you can get into a $0 per month payment plan that will keep you out of default.
 In fact, I just recently answered a reader question that dealt with this.